Quantum-inspired space-time PDE solver and dynamic mode decomposition: Abstract

-\section{Abstract}
+\section{{Abstract}}

-Numerical solutions of partial differential equations (PDEs) are central to the understanding of dynamical systems.
-Standard approaches involving time-stepping schemes compute the solution at each time step, which becomes too costly when simulating long-term dynamics.
-Alternatively, space-time methods that treat the combined space-time domain simultaneously promise better stability and accuracy.
-Interestingly, data-driven approaches for learning and predicting dynamics, such as dynamic mode decomposition (DMD), also employ a combined space-time representation.
-However, the \textit{curse of dimensionality} often limits the practical benefits of space-time methods.
-In this work, we investigate quantum-inspired methods for space-time approaches, both for solving PDEs and for making DMD predictions.
+\textbf{\boldmath{ The \textit{curse of dimensionality} is ubiquitous in both numerical and data-driven methods.
+This is particularly severe for space-time methods, which treat the combined space-time domain simultaneously.
+We investigate the effectiveness of a quantum-inspired approach in alleviating this curse, both for solving PDEs and making data-driven predictions.
 We achieve this goal by treating both spatial and temporal dimensions within a single matrix product state (MPS) encoding.
 First, we benchmark our MPS space-time solver for both linear and nonlinear PDEs, observing that the MPS ansatz accurately captures the underlying spatio-temporal correlations while having significantly fewer degrees of freedom.
-Second, we develop an MPS-DMD algorithm to make accurate long-term predictions of nonlinear systems, with runtime scaling logarithmically in both spatial and temporal resolution.
-This research highlights the role of tensor networks in developing effective and interpretable models, bridging the gap between numerical methods and data-driven approaches.
+Second, we develop an MPS-DMD algorithm for accurate long-term predictions of nonlinear systems, with runtime scaling logarithmically with both spatial and temporal resolution.
+We also demonstrate an application where both methods can be combined for cheap and accurate prediction of long-term dynamics.
+This research highlights the role of tensor networks in developing effective, interpretable models that bridge the gap between numerical methods and data-driven approaches. }}